-Easier movements More hoops at the end

-Game 2

-Dragon Slayer

-Form groups of four people.
-Three people link arms over shoulders and create a circle around a cone with a scarf or pinnie tucked in to one person's shorts.
-This creates a 'dragon' who has a tail.
-The fourth person in the group is the 'dragon slayer' and has to try and pull the tail from the dragon.
-The dragon rotates around the cone while trying to keep their tail.
-After the tail is pulled or a certain amount of time, the dragon slayer switches with another learner.

 Game 3

 Green Glass Door

 Sort the Green Glass Door cards into categories based on your chosen similarity (i.e., same shape, double letters, animals).
 Spread out the cards at the far end of the playing area.
 Group learners into teams.
 Each team lines up behind a cone.
 On "Go", participants will run down and grab one card, relay style, then run back to their team to send off the next person.
 Once all team members have one card, they must work together to find what is in common in all of their cards.
 Once they have decided on the similarity they think it is, they will sit down, and the adult will come over to confirm if they are correct.

-Use the letters in the words, or less obvious similarities
+Use the letters in the words or similarities that are less obvious

-Use colours and shapes Was it easy to think of a solution after you had been running?
+Use colours and shapes

+Was it easy to think of a solution after you had been running?
 Did you do anything to calm your mind down in order to be able to think?
 Could you spot any similarities on your cards?

+Debrief

+Mindfulness

-Debrief Mindfulness 5 Finger Breathing: hold up a high-5; trace the outline of your fingers, as you go up, breathe in, and as you go down, breathe out Copyright © 2023 Pacific Institute for Sport Excellence Society.
+Balloon Breathing - Imagine a large balloon in your hands; as you breathe in, the balloon expands, as you breathe out, the balloon shrinks.
+Repeat 5 times.

+Copyright © 2023 Pacific Institute for Sport Excellence Society.
 All rights reserved.